antoinefalisse/3dpredictsim/ExternalFunctions/readme.md

 using CasADi in MATLAB.

 We use custom versions of Simbody and OpenSim to enable the use of algorithmic differentiation through CasADi.
-These custom versions will be made available upon publication (details will be described at https://simtk.org/projects/3dpredictsim).
+Information about how to install these libraries, compile the cpps, and generate the dlls can be found on this page: https://github.com/antoinefalisse/opensim-core/tree/AD-recorder

 In this folder, we release the source code of the external functions (cpps) as well as the corresponding dlls.
 Only the dlls are necessary to run the problems.